agateau/pixelwheels/doc/map-format.md

 Zero or more foreground layers, named fgN, these are drawn on top of the vehicles.

-## Borders
+## Obstacles

-A "Borders" object layer containing rectangles, polygons or ellipsis representing the borders of the track.
+An "Obstacles" object layer containing rectangles, polygons or ellipsis representing the borders of the track as well as movable objects on it.

+A border is an object with an empty "Type" property.
+Its boundaries must match static elements such as building drawn in the bgN layers.

+An obstacle can move (for example a tyre).
+Its "Type" property defines the kind of obstacle.
+If the object area is large enough, multiple instances of the obstacle will be created.

 ## Sections